-Arkansas State Trooper accused of using pit maneuver against pregnant woman responds to lawsuit
+Arkansas State Trooper accused of using PIT maneuver against pregnant woman responds to lawsuit

-PULASKI COUNTY, ARKANSAS, Ark — The Arkansas State Police Trooper and others accused of wrongdoing in the use of a pit maneuver against a pregnant woman replied to the lawsuit against them on Wednesday (June 23) and denied the allegations asking for the case to be dismissed.
+PULASKI COUNTY, ARKANSAS, Ark — The Arkansas State Police Trooper and others accused of wrongdoing in using a pit maneuver against a pregnant woman replied to the lawsuit against them on Wednesday (June 23) and denied the allegations asking for the case to be dismissed.

 Arkansas State Trooper Rodney Dunn is accused of putting a pregnant woman and her unborn child in harm's way in a lawsuit after deliberately bumping her car, causing it to flip.